-The following referenced documents are indispensable for the application of this document.
+The following referenced documents are indispersible for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO 9334, Optics and photonics - Optical transfer function - Definitions and mathematical relationships
+ISO 9334, Optics and photonics - Optical transfer function efinitions and mathematical relationships

-ISO 9335, Optics and photonics - Optical transfer function - Principles and procedures of measurement
+ISO 9335, Optics and photonics - Optical transfer function - Procedures of measurement